ammannbe/craft-pagecache/README.md

 - Go to _Settings_ → _Page Cache_
 - Enable caching and optionally customize the settings
 - As soon as a user visits a page, it got's cached.
-- Optional: go to _Entries_, mark all cachable entries (→ entries with URL's), and Choose _Create/Renew cache_
+- Optional: go to _Entries_, mark all cachable entries (→ entries with URL's), and Choose _Refresh cache_

 ## Delete Page Caches